apollographql/apollo-server/docs/source/schema/schema.md

 Each of these is defined in detail below.

+And finally, the performance and usage of each field within these declarations can be individually monitored by [Apollo Graph Manager](https://engine.apollographql.com/), providing you with data that will inform decisions about changes to your graph.

 ### Scalar types

 Scalar types are similar to primitive types in your favorite programming language.
 They always resolve to concrete data.